amnguyen2/os-shell-amnguyen2/README.md

 ## Unix Shell

-A user shell for a Unix operating system.
-In general, you are expected to mimic some of the behaviors of the bash shell you have been using.
+A user shell for a Unix operating system, mimics some of the behaviors of a bash shell.
 The provided testing harness will compare the output of your shell to the output of the bash shell to test for correctness.